shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-01-connect.md

 **What happened in the code above?**
 * `configFromNetworkId()` takes the network identifier such as *mainnet* or *testnet* and returns a `config` object containing the correct URLs.
-* `connect` takes the `config` object and returns an instance of `Near`, which represents the connection.
+* `connect()` takes the `config` object and returns an instance of `Near`, which represents the connection.
-* `near.connection.provider` returns a `JsonRpcProvider` object allowing us to make json RPC call.
+* `near.connection.provider` returns a `JsonRpcProvider` object allowing us to make JSON-RPC calls to DataHub.
-* `status` method allow to retrieve the desired information.
+* The `status()` method allows us to retrieve the desired information from the properties of the object that it returns.
+* Finally, we can send back the `status.version.version` to the client-side as JSON.

 ------------------------

 # Make sure it works

-Once the code above is saved, refresh the page to see it update & display the current version.
+Once the code is complete and the file has been saved, refresh the page to see it update & display the current version.

 ![](../../../.gitbook/assets/pathways/near/near-connect-v2.gif)